geertjanw/ojet-training/README.md

 **Note:** In the above, we're making use of constructs that help you to quickly and effectively model and display your underlying data, in particular, [oj.Model](https://docs.oracle.com/cd/E86256_01/jet/reference-jet/oj.Model.html), [oj.Collection](https://docs.oracle.com/cd/E86256_01/jet/reference-jet/oj.Collection.html), and [oj.CollectionDataGridDataSource](https://docs.oracle.com/cd/E86256_01/jet/reference-jet/oj.CollectionDataGridDataSource.html).
 In turn, these concepts are based on Backbone syntax, e.g., [Backbone 'Collections'](http://backbonejs.org/#Model-Collections).

-4. To use the 'ojDataGrid', reference the following at the end of the 'define' block of the 'dashboard.js' file:
+4. To use the 'ojDataGrid', reference the following at the end of the dependency list passed into the define() call of the 'dashboard.js' file:

 ```js #button { border: none; }
 'ojs/ojdatagrid', 'ojs/ojcollectiondatagriddatasource'